vis7219/PopGenAnalysis/README.md

     cd PopGenAnalysis
     snakemake --profile slurm --use-conda

+Version 1.2.2

+  All the analysis are now togglable by to On/Off from the config file.

 Version 1.2.1

   1. Indexing of a vcf file was done every time a rule was invoked.
 This led to problems when running in clusters since multiple nodes are re-writing the index files which cause some the rules in some nodes to not recognize the index file.
 New rules for indexing added.